Load profile: Electricity distribution

 In an electricity distribution grid, the load profile of electricity usage is important to the efficiency and reliability of power transmission.
 The power transformer or battery-to-grid are critical aspects of power distribution and sizing and modelling of batteries or transformers depends on the load profile.
-The factory specification of transformers for the optimization of load losses versus no-load losses is dependent directly on the characteristics of the load profile that the transformer is expected to be subjected to.
+The factory specification of transformers for the optimization of load losses versus no-load losses directly depends on the characteristics of the load profile that the transformer is expected to handle.
 This includes such characteristics as average load factor, diversity factor, utilization factor, and demand factor, which can all be calculated based on a given load profile.

-On the power market so-called EFA blocks are used to specify the traded forward contract on the delivery of a certain amount of electrical energy at a certain time.
+On the power market, EFA blocks are used to specify the traded forward contract on the delivery of a certain amount of electrical energy at a certain time.

 Retail energy markets

 In retail energy markets, supplier obligations are settled on an hourly or subhourly basis.
 For most customers, consumption is measured on a monthly basis, based on meter reading schedules.
 Load profiles are used to convert the monthly consumption data into estimates of hourly or subhourly consumption in order to determine the supplier obligation.
 For each hour, these estimates are aggregated for all customers of an energy supplier, and the aggregate amount is used in market settlement calculations as the total demand that must be covered by the supplier.